rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 ### Empirical FP

-FP is considered theoretical for a least 2 additional reasons: _(1)_ FP considers formalism to be important, _(2)_ how it is being presented to the public[^practical].
+FP is considered theoretical for a least 2 reasons: _(1)_ FP considers formalism to be important, _(2)_ how it is being presented to the public[^practical].
 But, is FP an empirical process as well?

 [^practical]: TODO link theorists found their niche in FP and are running with it

 Consider 2 cornerstones of scientific experiments: reproducibility and properly randomized sufficiently large observation samples, and restrict our attention to automated testing.
 FP-ers will immediately notice two related concepts: _referential transparency_ and _property testing_ (e.g. QuickCheck).
-Clearly FP has a lot going on if you look at it from that angle.
+Clearly FP has a lot going on for it if you look at it from the empirical angle.

 Why did we settle on using empirical method in science?
 We do empirical not because we want to but because we have to.
 Empirical is the only way to study the unruly real world.
 Why did we settle on using empirical method in programming?
 IMO, there are 2 reasons: nondeterminism and code complexity.
 Whatever your opinion about FP vs code complexity is, you have to agree that FP is about controlling nondeterminism.
 Functional programming tries to separate out the predicable deterministic part (pure functions) and limit (even stratify) the unruly effectful parts.
 Functional programming tries to reduce the need for empirical, I think that is why it seems so empirical-friendly.